apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 </repositories>
 ```

-The module provides a `shibbolethPersonAttributeDao` that uses
+The module provides a `shibbolethPersonAttributeDao` that the Shibboleth's `attribute-resolver` configuration file for attribute resolution.
-the property `shibboleth.attributeResolver.resources`
-for configuration.

 - Alias bean: